 About The Oaklandside

-We’re launching The Oaklandside because we believe all Oakland residents deserve access to more in-depth reporting, perspectives, and information resources to help them better understand, enjoy, and impact their city.
-Starting June 16, you’ll find our daily reporting on our own standalone website and on social media platforms.
-You can sign up now for our popular weekly news roundup.
+We launched The Oaklandside in June 2020 because we believed all Oakland residents deserved access to more in-depth reporting, perspectives and information resources to help them better understand, enjoy, and impact their city.

 Our name, The Oaklandside, was chosen through a process of community listening involving a wide and diverse range of Oakland residents involved in the arts, local schools, journalism, local businesses, civic organizations, and more, about 50 participants in all.
 One participant told us this name suggests that “‘We’re on your side.
 We’re with you.'”
 Another said, “It says that this is Oakland’s side of the story.”
 Thank you to everyone involved for sharing your time and input!

-The Oaklandside is being launched with initial funding of $1.56 million from the Google News Initiative (GNI).
+The Oaklandside was launched with initial funding of $1.56 million from the Google News Initiative (GNI).
 This is the GNI’s third collaboration in its Local Experiments Project, which aims to develop new business, operational and product practices to create sustainable local news business models.
-Google will have no input or influence on our editorial decisions.
+Google has no input or influence on our editorial decisions.

 Founding values guiding our work

-As we build a new nonprofit journalism platform for Oakland, we wanted to tell you about the founding values guiding our efforts.
-These values grew out of dozens of in-depth conversations with Oakland residents and community stakeholders about Oakland’s information needs, and the journalistic lenses and approaches that will best serve this city.
+Our values grew out of dozens of in-depth conversations with Oakland residents and community stakeholders about Oakland’s information needs, and the journalistic lenses and approaches that best serve this city.